STEM(Science, Technology, Engineering and Math) Program

 The NOVA Award program consists of individual activity elements in various STEM topics structured for Cub Scouts, Boy Scouts, & Venturers.
 These topics, or four NOVA awards for each program level, are designed to encourage participation and to increase interest in STEM by making it relevant and fun.
 The NOVA award will be a distinctive pocket patch with a separate pin-on device awarded for each individual topic completed by the youth, up to three pins.

-There are four Nova awards for Cub Scouts, Webelos Scouts, Boy Scouts, and Venturers.
+There are seven Nova awards for Cub Scouts, Webelos Scouts, Boy Scouts, and four for Venturers.
 Each award covers one component of STEM—science, technology, engineering, or mathematics.

-Cub Scout Nova awards: Science Everywhere, Tech Talk, Swing!, and 1-2-3 Go!
+Cub Scout Nova awards: Science Everywhere, Down and Dirty, Nova Wild, Out of this World, Tech Talk, Swing, and 1-2-3 GO!

-Boy Scout Nova awards: Shoot!, Start Your Engines, Whoosh!, and Designed to Crunch
+Boy Scout Nova awards: Shoot!, Let it Grow!, Start Your Engines!, Whoosh, and Designed to Crunch

 Venturer Scout Nova awards: Launch!, Power Up, Hang On!, and Numbers Don’t Lie

 To download a list of counselors for these awards, click here

 (This document is password protected.
 It is the same password as the merit badge list.
 If you don’t know it please contact your scout leader or district advancement chairperson.)